Sailowtech/Sailowtech-CTD/docs/operating-system/installing.md

 ## Setup internet access (if needed)
 In case internet access is needed from the Raspberry Pi, you can set it up (with linux device as the other device, we'll call client).

 1. Check which ip-address is assigned by the Raspberry Pi to the AP-client with `ifconfig` (for example: 192.168.42.4)
 2. Enable IPv4-forwarding on client: `echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward`
-3. Set up iptables, replace `eth0` with name of interface with internet access and `wlan0` with name of interface connected to the Raspberry Pi
+3. Set up iptables, replace `eth0` with name of interface with internet access and `wlan0` with name of interface connected to the Raspberry Pi:
    1. `sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`
    2. `sudo iptables -A FORWARD -i wlan0 -o eth0 -j ACCEPT`
 4. Then, on the Raspberry Pi, add the route: `sudo ip route add default via 192.168.42.4` (adapt IP-address if required)